HitoriSensei/hitorisensei.github.io/_posts/2024-07-08-breaking-and-fixing-mr70x.markdown

 This breaks the OEM update system, resulting in the `01221: the firmware software version dismatched` error.

-Until a method to fix the issue properly is found, you will have first flash OpenWRT, then convert new OEM firmware to sysupgrade, and flash it via OpenWRT's Web UI.
+Until a method to fix the issue properly is found, you will have to first flash the OpenWRT, then convert the new OEM firmware to a sysupgrade, and flash it via the OpenWRT's Web UI.

 ### Epilogue